 We live by the words "One Army, One Team" - and a team is only as good as the discipline of its members.
 We are a good team because we insist that every member lives up to a high standard of personal conduct.
 Therefore, discipline is strict, especially at first when you are not used to it.
 However, as you gain experience and knowledge you will appreciate the rules and regulations, and will enjoy the pride of serving your country while possessing and enhancing your self-discipline, self-confidence, team work abilities and leadership skills.

 Q: What are the opportunities to travel?

 Your courses may take place away from home so you will travel to other parts of Canada.
 This is all funded by the military, so there is no cost to you.
-You may be in Wainwright, AB or elsewhere.
-Once you have completed your initial three training courses, you could find yourself deployed overseas, on an exercise or as part of an operational mission here at home.
+Once you have completed your initial three training courses, you may have the opportunity to work overseas, on an exercise or as part of an operational mission here at home.
 Travel is an exciting part of the job as you will most likely get the chance to meet soldiers from across Canada, other nation's armies and travel to unique international destinations.